-Ms. Zajmi holds a Bachelor’s degree in Psychology with minor in Sociology from Indiana University and a Bachelor’s degree in Foreign Languages from the University of Tirana, Albania.
+Ms. Sonia Zajmi holds a Bachelor’s degree in Psychology with minor in Sociology from Indiana University and a Bachelor’s degree in Foreign Languages from the University of Tirana, Albania.
 She earned her Master’s and Educational Specialist degrees from Indiana University.
-She is a Licensed Mental Health Counselor (LMHC) and a National Certified Counselor (NCC).
+Additionally, she is a Licensed Mental Health Counselor (LMHC) and a National Certified Counselor (NCC).

-She has experience working with a broad range of clients and presenting concerns, diverse population, ages, and diagnoses in multiple settings including university training center, school, and community mental health centers.
+She has experience working with a broad range of clients and presenting concerns, with diverse diagnoses in multiple settings.
+These settings include a university training center and community mental health centers.
 Prior to counseling experience, she used to be a high school teacher in Albania.
 She has always been passionate about psychology and understanding human experiences through developmental lens.
 Her overall goal is to provide a holistic, multicultural space for clients to support and challenge maladaptive behaviors and develop effective coping skills.

-Ms. Zajmi’s clinical framework is founded in integrative, humanistic, mindfulness-based cognitive approaches, trauma and emotional focused therapies, dialectical behavioral therapy (DBT), interpersonal processes, and attachment approaches.
-Her specialty areas include trauma, childhood abuse, neglect, abandonment, depression, anxiety, grief/loss, academic issues, life transitions, addictions, personality disorders, mindfulness and self-compassion.
+Ms. Zajmi’s clinical framework is founded in integrative, humanistic, mindfulness-based cognitive approaches.
+These approaches include trauma and emotional focused therapies, dialectical behavioral therapy (DBT), interpersonal processes, and attachment therapies.
+Her specialty areas include trauma, childhood abuse, neglect, abandonment, depression, anxiety, grief/loss, and academic issues.
+She also works with clients on their life transitions, addictions, personality disorders, mindfulness and self-compassion.

 When she isn’t working, she enjoys reading, journaling, spending time with family, playing outside with her dog, Bora, watching British movies, and traveling abroad.